 The Trustees are responsible for generally overseeing the conduct of fund business.
-Subject to such policies as the Trustees may determine, Putnam Management furnishes a continuing investment program for the fund and makes investment decisions on its behalf.
-Subject to the control of the Trustees, Putnam Management also manages the fund's other affairs and business.
+Subject to such policies as the Trustees may determine, Putnam Management furnishes a continuing

-The table below shows the value of each Trustee's holdings in the fund and in all of the funds in the "Putnam family of funds" as of December 31, 2023.
-The Putnam family of funds is composed of the Putnam mutual funds, closed-end funds, and exchange-traded funds.
-Jane E. Trust was elected to the Boards of Trustees effective January 26, 2024 and is not included in the table because she did not serve as Trustee on or prior to December 31, 2023.
+The table below shows the value of each Trustee's holdings in the fund and in all of the funds in the "Putnam funds complex" as of December 31, 2023.
+The Putnam funds complex is composed of the Putnam mutual funds, closed-end funds, and exchange-traded funds.